Collections highlight significant 19th century subjects:

 Rights & Reproductions

 Digital photographs or images from the collections are available, unless restricted.
 Fees are based on the type of the image and its intended use.
-After selecting an image, contact the Collections Manager to start the Image Use Agreement process.
+After selecting an image, contact the Director of Collections and Research to start the image use process.